Schween123/Solana_bot/README.md

 -PRIVATE_KEY="private key here"
-: Your private key -POOL_ADDRESS=FyqYBBJ8vhr5AtDZiyJue4Khx9Be6Xijx5nm6aL6wZZV
+: Your private key
+-POOL_ADDRESS=
-: This is USDC to SOL pool address
+: The default is USDC to SOL pool address

 -BUY_SOLANA = 0.01 #dollar value of increase in price for buying
 : in dollars